 Suppose that the number of connected components of~$B$ is $r\ge 3$, and let us show that at least $r-2$ connected components of~$B$ are contractible (in the sense that there is a birational morphism $X\to Y$, where $Y$ is a smooth projective rational surface, which contracts one component of~$B$ and no other $\kk$-curve).
 To show this, we first observe that $\Gamma$ intersects $r$ distinct curves of~$B$.
 Since $\Gamma$ is one of the irreducible components of~$B_2=\pi^{-1}(S_n\cup F_n)$, we can decompose $\pi$ as $\pi_2\circ \pi_1$ where $\pi_1(\Gamma)$ is an irreducible component of~$(\pi_2)^{-1}(S_n\cup F_n)$ intersecting exactly two other irreducible components $R_1,R_2$, and such that all $\kk$-points blown up by $\pi_1$ are infinitely near points of~$\pi_1(\Gamma)\setminus (R_1\cup R_2)$.
 This proves that we can contract at least $r-2$ connected components of~$B$.

 If one connected component of~$B$ is contractible, there exists a morphism $X\to Y$, where $Y$ is a smooth projective rational surface, which contracts this component of~$B$, and no other curve.
-Since the component intersects $\Delta$ transversally in one point, and also $\Gamma$ in one point, we can replace $X$ with $Y$, $\rho_1,\rho_2$ with their compositions with the morphism $X \to Y$ and still have conditions $(\ref{It1})$--$(\ref{It2})$--$(\ref{It3})$.
+Since the component intersects $\Delta$ transversally in one point, and also $\Gamma$ in one point, we can replace $X$ by $Y$, $\rho_1,\rho_2$ by their compositions with the morphism $X \to Y$ and still fulfill conditions $(\ref{It1})$--$(\ref{It2})$--$(\ref{It3})$.
 After finitely many steps, condition $(\ref{It4})$ is satisfied.
-By the observation made before, the number of connected components of~$B$, after this being done, is at most $2$, giving then $(\ref{It5})$. \end{proof}
+By the observation made earlier, the number of connected components of~$B$, after this is done, is at most $2$, giving then $(\ref{It5})$. \end{proof}

 \begin{corollary} Let $C,D\subset \A^2$ be geometrically irreducible closed curves and let $\varphi\colon \A^2\setminus C\iso\A^2\setminus D$ be an isomorphism which does not extend to an automorphism of~$\A^2$.